-In the Maine Beaches Region along the southern coast, you’ll find classic New England beach communities and thirty dazzling miles of white sand.
+Looking for the perfect vacation along the Maine coast?
+In the Maine Beaches Region along the southern Maine coast, you’ll find classic New England beach communities and thirty dazzling miles of white sand.
 Lighthouses dot the shore, their beacons of light beckoning visitors to come explore all the region has to offer, from excellent family resorts to authentic lobster shacks.

 - Whether you’ve come to for recreation, relaxation, shopping, or to sample some of the world’s best seafood, you’re sure to find what you’re looking for.
-Towns like Wells offer plenty of historic sites, antique stores and beaches for the whole family to enjoy.
+Along the coast of Maine, towns like Wells offer plenty of historic sites, antique stores and beaches for the whole family to enjoy.

 - Ogunquit, an early 20th-century art colony is now a year-round resort town with a decidedly artsy bent.
 Visit the Ogunquit Museum of American Art, enjoy the boutiques, galleries and cafes in Perkins Cove and unwind at Ogunquit Beach.